 Three-bedroom cabin (Cabin 2, Brown House).
-Sleeps six.
-Double bed; two single beds; twin with a trundle.
+Sleeps eight.
+Double bed; two single beds; twin with a trundle; sleeper sofa.
 This is one of the oldest structures on the plantation and was built around 1850 as an overseer’s house.
 This two-story house has a master bedroom downstairs with a double bed, and two upstairs bedrooms - one with two twin beds, and one with a twin bed and a trundle.
 There's also a sofa bed in the living room.

 Total cabins in park: Four